How to authenticate and access the Management API

 1. Log in to your KlickTipp account.

-2. Navigate to My Account → Settings → User Account.
+2. Navigate to **My Account → Settings → User Account** and click on **Change personal information**.

-5. Optional: Update your Name in the Access Confirmation Dialog.
-This name is shown to customers during the authorization process.
+5. *Optional:* Update your Name in the Access Confirmation dialog.
+This name is shown to customers.

 https://app.klicktipp.com/grantapiaccess/{{ACCOUNT_ID}}?url=

-9. The customer opens the link and confirms API access in the dialog.
+9. The customer clicks **Confirm API Access** in the KlickTipp dialog.

-10. After clicking Confirm API Access, KlickTipp redirects the customer to your provided URL and automatically appends the Customer Key as a query parameter.
+10. KlickTipp redirects to your URL and appends the Customer Key automatically.

 https://yourdomain.com/klicktipp-api?customerkey={{CUSTOMER_KEY}}